amenti4k/amenti4k.github.io/_posts/2026-04-03-How-Im-Thinking-About-Percepta.md

 ## Percepta is distinct from the labs

 - Intelligence trains centrally but deploys at the edge.
 Context degrades the further it travels from where it was generated.
 Running a frontier model from the cloud to manage a hospital's billing exceptions is wasteful for the same reason you wouldn't stream HD to a cloud for a security camera when an edge chip does it at 25x less energy.
-Percepta is Anthropic's edge in healthcare.
+Percepta is the lab's edge in healthcare.

 - The complementarity is structural.
 Anthropic sells tokens, Percepta minimizes token burn per outcome. <span class="marginnote">Percepta generates domain-specific training data from trusted deployments that Anthropic can't get from API usage logs.
 It comes from inside institutions, with consent, in structured form.
 That data may be worth more to Anthropic than the token revenue.</span>

 - The question I'm less sure about: <span class="question-text">is this arrangement permanent?</span> Labs are already hiring forward-deployed teams.
-Anthropic is building enterprise deployment capability.
+The labs are building enterprise deployment capability.
 McGrew (ex-OpenAI head of research) says each enterprise integration problem is "too small" for a frontier lab, <span class="question-text">but if it gets lucrative enough, do they come for it anyway?</span> I'm betting the lab business model makes granular institutional work permanently unattractive.
 Honest that it's a bet.

 - One version of where this goes looks like the OpenAI/Thrive deal.
-Anthropic researchers embedded in healthcare deployments, producing training data they can't get elsewhere, Percepta getting capabilities nobody else has.
+Lab researchers embedded in healthcare deployments, producing training data they can't get elsewhere, Percepta getting capabilities nobody else has.
 Both locked in. <span class="marginnote">Alma matters here too.
 Deploying inside systems GC owns means you observe context at the source instead of negotiating for access.</span>

 ## Percepta is not a holding company